ITSUREN/DSA/NOTES/Singly_Linked_List.md

 # 🔗 Singly Linked List
 - The [CODE:📑](../Data_Structures/SinglyLinked_List.c).
-- Has only One Structural pointer
+- Has only One Structural pointer.

 ### 🔧 Operations on a Linked List:
 1. **[Inserting Elements](#insertions)**